 Search Engine Optimisation (SEO) is the process of ensuring your site receives maximum visibility.
 When users type a list of search words or phrases into a search engine they receive a list of sites that match their query, with the closest match appearing higher up the page.
 This is known as an ‘organic' search.
 Search engines rank websites based on many criteria.

-In addition to the organic search results, you will see ‘sponsored links’ in the right hand side of the screen (and sometimes at the top of the page).
-These adverts are generated through Google AdWords and are representing businesses like you.
+In addition to the organic search results, you will see adverts [Ad] at the top of the page.
+These adverts are generated through Google Ads, formerly called AdWords.

-With Google AdWords, you aren't tied into a lengthy agreement and there is no minimum spend.
-The most important thing is to ensure your keywords are correctly targeted as it’s essential to make every click count, as clicks cost money.
+With Google Ads, you aren't tied into a lengthy agreement and there is no minimum spend.
+The most important thing is to ensure your keywords are correctly targeted as it’s essential to make every click count, as clicks cost money

-Google AdWords is for small business owners like you.
-If you aren’t sure where to start then have a look at this earlier blog post Google AdWords Advice or visit our AdWords tutorials page where an overview video is available.
+Google Ads is for small business owners like you.
+If you aren’t sure where to start then have a look at this earlier blog post – Google Ads Advice – for some tips and useful information.